Publications and Manuscripts

 Public Writing

 Brensinger, Jordan.
-Misidentified: Opportunity and Insecurity in the Data Economy.
+Misidentified: Responsibility and Insecurity in the Data Economy.